This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to

 There are many museums in London where you can go with the kids and learn new things, play and explore.
 Science Museum is one of the best of them, having WonderLab.
 It’s amazing how many things you see and learn, there is something for everyone there, from babies to adults.

 To better understand the photos in this post, I have to mention something.
 We got to WonderLab at the Science Museum in London at 11 am and stayed until closing time, at 5.45.
 During this time, we only had a lunch break for half an hour.
 You will see photos with a very busy WonderLab, and also photos with fewer people.
 I took the latter ones close to the closing time.

 The whole space at WonderLab has 7 curriculum-themed zones.
 I will talk about them below (approximately) in the order we discovered and explored them.
 I will also include a list with the seven zones (sort of a table of contents).
 You can click on any of them in case you want to read about a specific one and skip others.

 I will start with the Light zone.
 This is right next to the main entrance therefore we explored it first.

 This zone is amazing for experimenting with the properties of light.
-In this zone there is the Colour Room, a room filled with objects in all sorts of colours.
+In this zone, there is the Colour Room, a room filled with objects in all sorts of colours.
 The tricky part is that the room only has three lights (one at a time): red, green and blue.
 The challenge is to work out what colour the objects in the room actually are!
-And to check, you have 4 torches with white light at your disposal.
+And to check, you have 4 torches with white lights at your disposal.